JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 We can use
 [PowerShell script automation]({% post_url 2023/10/2023-10-30-automating-maintenance-tasks-part1 %})
 for running these kind of automations.
+Automation can run e.g., every 5 minutes to check if rules needs to be adjusted.

 This automation enables us to _narrow down the access_ and thus reduce the overall impact.
-It does mean that users outside the allowed countries won't be able to access the application, but it's a trade-off that we're willing to take to protect our application.
+It does mean that users outside the allowed countries won't be able to access the application, but it's a trade-off that we're willing to take to protect our application availability to the majority of the users.

 ---